-CO 5260 Counseling Theories 3 Credits
+CO 5260 Theories of Counseling and Personality 3 Credits

-Major counseling theories and their relationship to the counseling process are explored.
+This course is designed to be a comparative and critical in-depth analysis of personality and counseling theories, including interrelationships, philosophical foundations, and practical application.
 Individual, familial, and systemic models are presented along with dynamics and issues that reflect and cross theoretical perspectives.
 Students will be required to compare and contrast counseling theories and strategies, consider appropriate application of these strategies in diverse populations, and develop a personal model for providing help and facilitating behavioral change.